OmTown Yoga Class Descriptions

-Vinyasa is a general term that means movement coordinated with breath and is often based on a flow through sun salutations and variations on this sequence of poses.
+Vinyasa is a general term that means movement coordinated and integrated with breath and is often based on a flow through sun salutations and variations on this sequence of poses.
 By mindfully linking breath and movement in a creative sequence, an awareness of heart, breath, body and mind create the sense of authentic connection to self and others.

 Yin Yoga increases mindfulness and healing with long-held postures that improve the strength and flexibility in our connective tissues, or fascia.
 The method is especially supportive of joint, ligament, and fascial health.
 Props are used generously in each class to help students relax fully into the postures and relax the mind as well.
 Yin Yoga perfectly complements active ‘Yang’ activities like cycling, hiking, dancing and running.

 Viniyoga is a particularly gentle form of Yoga with a strong focus on individual adaptation and breath development.
 It is accessible for all body types and especially applicable for therapeutic purposes.
 OmTown Yoga is honored to host Viniyoga classes with Marcie Leek, whose schedule at OmTown can be found at her website www.nourishingbreathyoga.com

 Rest deeply through restorative postures, guided breathing, meditation and visualization practices.
 TGIF also may include enchanting live music and Yoga Nidra.
 In Restorative Yoga, rather than doing the poses, the poses do us!
 Also known as “active relaxation”, the body is supported with props to relieve the effects of chronic stress and tension.
 Yoga Nidra, “Sleep of the Yogi”, can help you experience a profound sense of calmness and well-being, and promises a good night’s sleep.